ImteyazKhan374/multitenant-config-spring-boot/README.md

 * ✅ Redis used for caching
 * ✅ MySQL installed and connected
 * ✅ Vault secrets work both in local and K8s via different payload values

-Let me know if you'd like to integrate MongoDB, RabbitMQ, Jenkins, or Prometheus/Grafana next.